TransformationAdvisor/TA.github.io/doc/ssl.md

 It is possible to configure Ingress to use your own CA certificate and key pair using these steps:

 (1) Use the kubectl CLI to create a secret containing the TLS certificate and key pair.
 The certificate and key pair files are referenced directly without encoding them in base64 first.
+Replace ta.crt and ta.key in the command below with your CA certificate and key pair.

     kubectl create secret tls ta-tls-ca-key-pair --key ./ta.key --cert ./ta.crt